Holi 2021: What is the festival of colours and why is it celebrated?

 - yellow = turmeric (a spice used in lots of Indian food)

 - green = spring

-And together, they create a glorious rainbow, in parks and public spaces across the globe.
+And together, they create a glorious rainbow, usually in parks and public spaces across the globe.